15 Old Bailey, London EC4M 7EF United Kingdom

 +61 2 8088 0779 firstname.lastname@example.org

-By using the free download/contact service I agree that my contact details are true and accurate and that these may be entered onto a database secured to BTD.
+By using the free download/contact service I agree that my contact details are true and accurate and that these may be entered onto a database secured by BTD and maintained subject to General Data Protection Regulation.

 I agree that my email address may be used to contact me with newsletters and additional articles from BTD and their authorised subsidiaries.